golemfactory/golem-docs/src/pages/docs/creators/dapps/run-a-dapp.md

 curl --version
 ```

-If not, please install it using the instructions appropriate for your system from: https://curl.se/download.html.
+If not, please install it using the instructions appropriate for your system from [here](https://curl.se/download.html).

 ## Installation